maine-woDNA/maine-woDNA.github.io/Filtering/Supplies1.md

 ***CLEANING OUR SUPPLIES & WORK STATION***

 With any DNA labwork it is essential that your lab bench or work station is clean.
 To do this sprayed the surface first with 96% ethanol, a 10% bleach solution, followed by a rinse of Milli-Q water.
-(Rene is this correct?)

-We also cleaned all of the supplies that we would be using for filtration, including the cups for the filtering rig, the filter bases, and our forceps.
+We also cleaned all of the supplies that we would be using for filtration, including the sample cups for the filtering rig, the filter bases, and the graduated cylinders.
 We cleaned these supplies with a 10% bleach solution followed by rinsing three times with Milli-Q water.

 *Cleaning our supplies:*
 ![Cleaning1](/assets/images/BIG-FILT/Cleaning1.JPG)